 Students take a molecular approach to explore classical and modern theories of transmission genetics including DNA structure and function, Mendelian inheritance, gene mapping, and population genetics.
+Prerequisites & Notes BIO 103 methods of cultivation, genetics, phylogeny and taxonomy, and metabolic diversity.
+In the lab, the student will become familiar with microbiological techniques for growing, isolating, and identifying microorganisms with various biochemical capabilities as related to the environment they inhabit.
 Prerequisites & Notes BIO 103 Credits: 4